-Concerning the needs and expectations of interested parties, a thorough analysis was carried out to identify these parties and their expectations.
+Concerning the needs and expectations of interested parties, a thorough analysis was is periodically carried out to identify these parties and their expectations.
 Furthermore, our methodology states that inner and outer interested parties are to be informed and consulted.
 This updating is made via Management reports, which are made available to these parties either through INAPI's webpage or meetings.
-In addition to these reports and consultations, further information is gathered from our user satisfaction surveys to collect relevant data about their expectations of the content of the forms and their utility.
+In addition to these reports and consultations, further information is gathered from our user satisfaction surveys to collect relevant data about their expectations of the content of the forms and their utility, as well as any information that can arise in the periodical meetings INAPI holds with their most representative users and interested parties in order to hear their opinion about INAPI's services.

 ii) Our guidelines establish a methodology for identifying, analyzing and valuing risks and opportunities that may affect the attainment of the institutional strategic objectives.
+The process of reviewing the pertinence and value of said risks is conducted at least once a year and includes all the process within the QMS scope.